-At Walesby, we use the Reciprocal Reading approach for teaching reading in class, which follows four main areas to help the children to understand, enjoy and analyse a text.
+At Walesby, we use Echo Reading and the Reciprocal Reading approach for teaching reading in class, to help the children to become more fluent readers, understand, enjoy and analyse a text.

 Children's decoding and comprehension reading ages are assessed termly so that we can ensure children are on the appropriate level book band for their stage of learning.
 Children are encouraged to read daily and half-termly rewards are given for achieving a certain number of reads.